Creating a Simple Plugin

 )

-You may notice that the titles of the inputs are wrapped in the i18np$t function.
-This allows the elements to be translated based on the translations.csv file, which we will explore in the next section.
+You can notice that the input titles have been put in an i18np$t function.
+This allows translating elements from the translation file (translations.csv), which we will see in the next paragraph.

 Translations

-• base: this is the keyword you will use in your code, which will be translated based on the selected language
+• base: this is the keyword that you will insert in your code and that will be translated according to the selected language

-• en: the translation of the word into English
+• en: this is the translation of the word in English

-Click on the translations.csv file, and update it with the following translations.
+Click on the translations.csv file, then complete it with the following translations.

 base,en,fr